pivot-access-ltd/bma-offline-docs/src/region-controllers.md

 In larger environments, which multiple rack controllers, you can easily improve performance within a region.
 You can increase the number of workers, which allows faster (parallel) handling of internal communication between region and rack controllers.

-rad-begin /snap/2.9/cli
 Increasing the number of workers will also increase the number of required database connections by 11 per extra worker.
-This may required PostgreSQL to have an increased number of allowed connections; please see <a href="/t/high-availability/2686#heading--region-controller-ha">PostgreSQL High Availability section</a> for more information to increase the connections. rad-end

-rad-begin /snap/2.9/ui
-Increasing the number of workers will also increase the number of required database connections by 11 per extra worker.
-This may required PostgreSQL to have an increased number of allowed connections; please see <a href="/t/high-availability/2687#heading--region-controller-ha">PostgreSQL High Availability section</a> for more information to increase the connections. rad-end

-rad-begin /snap/3.0/cli
-Increasing the number of workers will also increase the number of required database connections by 11 per extra worker.
-This may required PostgreSQL to have an increased number of allowed connections; please see <a href="/t/high-availability/3945#heading--region-controller-ha">PostgreSQL High Availability section</a> for more information to increase the connections. rad-end

-rad-begin /snap/3.0/ui
-Increasing the number of workers will also increase the number of required database connections by 11 per extra worker.
-This may required PostgreSQL to have an increased number of allowed connections; please see <a href="/t/high-availability/3946#heading--region-controller-ha">PostgreSQL High Availability section</a> for more information to increase the connections. rad-end

-rad-begin /deb/2.9/cli
-Increasing the number of workers will also increase the number of required database connections by 11 per extra worker.
-This may required PostgreSQL to have an increased number of allowed connections; please see <a href="/t/high-availability/2692#heading--region-controller-ha">PostgreSQL High Availability section</a> for more information to increase the connections. rad-end

-rad-begin /deb/2.9/ui
-Increasing the number of workers will also increase the number of required database connections by 11 per extra worker.
-This may required PostgreSQL to have an increased number of allowed connections; please see <a href="/t/high-availability/2693#heading--region-controller-ha">PostgreSQL High Availability section</a> for more information to increase the connections. rad-end

-rad-begin /deb/3.0/cli
-Increasing the number of workers will also increase the number of required database connections by 11 per extra worker.
-This may required PostgreSQL to have an increased number of allowed connections; please see <a href="/t/high-availability/3947#heading--region-controller-ha">PostgreSQL High Availability section</a> for more information to increase the connections. rad-end

-rad-begin /deb/3.0/ui
-Increasing the number of workers will also increase the number of required database connections by 11 per extra worker.
-This may required PostgreSQL to have an increased number of allowed connections; please see <a href="/t/high-availability/3948#heading--region-controller-ha">PostgreSQL High Availability section</a> for more information to increase the connections. rad-end
+This may required PostgreSQL to have an increased number of allowed connections; please see [the high availability article](/t/high-availability/nnnn#heading--region-controller-ha) for more information on increasing the connections.

 To increase the number of workers, simply edit <code>regiond.conf (/etc/maas/regiond.conf)</code> and set <code>num_workers</code>.
 For example: